 The festival is celebrated to mark the beginning of the Assamese New Year and also to welcome the spring season.
 Rongali Bihu Festival is full of happiness and bliss and the same is celebrated through music and dances.
 There are a total of 7 phases of Rongali Bihu: Raati, Chot, Goru, Manuh, Kutum, Mela, and Chera.

-1. Raati Bihu.
 This is the very first day and begins on the Chot month’s first night.
 The main celebrations include burning torches in an open field.
 This is also synonymous with the local women gathering.
-Men, on the other hand, play a buffalo hornpipe, called pepa.
+Men, on the other hand, play a buffalo hornpipe, called Pepa.

-2. Chot Bihu.
-This begins on the Chot Mah’s second day.
+This begins on Chot Mah’s second day.
 The day is celebrated with Bihu songs and dances.
 Mostly the younger ones participate in it.
 Performances are held at fields or other outdoor locations.

-6. Mela Bihu.
 This day is marked with competitions and cultural events outdoors.
 In ancient times, kings used to attend this fair and mingle with the general public.
 The idea is still carried on in today’s times.
-People from all over Assam come together to attend Rongali Bihu fair, creating an environment of communal brotherhood and inclusivity.
+People from all over Assam come together to attend the Rongali Bihu fair, creating an environment of communal brotherhood and inclusivity.